SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 > [!NOTE]
 > If this setting is not available, side loading is not enabled in the tenant which you are using.
 Double check the settings from the tenant admin UIs.

+> [!NOTE]
+> The setting might be hidden behind a message notification or the notification requesting to turn on desktop notifications.

 - Upload **MyFirstSPFxTab.zip** from the **Teams** folder under your newly created solution and ensure that it's properly visible in the list of Apps.
 Notice how the custom image is visible with the description of the solution.

     ![Manage Team](../../../images/sp-teams-app-uploaded.png)